How is Gender Dysphoria Treated?

 Furthermore, no surgeon in the United States will perform a gender altering surgery on a minor (excluding intersex “corrections”, which is a whole other problem outside the scope of this article).
 Very few children have strong enough features to be read as either male or female without clues provided through presentation.
 Allowing a child to change their hair and clothes is all that is needed for the child to be seen as male or female.

-Femininizing Hormone Therapy (male to female sexual characteristics) consists of the introduction of estrogen, typically estradiol, via oral pills, patches, or regular injections (intramuscular or subcutaneous).
+Feminizing hormone therapy (male to female sexual characteristics) consists of the introduction of estrogen, typically estradiol, via oral pills, patches, or regular injections (intramuscular or subcutaneous).
 The use of slow dispensing implants is also becoming more and more common.
 It is also common practice to prescribe an anti-androgen to block testosterone production or absorption.
-In the United States this is usually Spironolactone, a blood pressure medication which has a testosterone blocking side-effect.
-Outside of the US the most common drug is Cyproterone Acetate, an androgen receptor blocker, which is not available in the US.
-Doctors may also prescribe Bicalutamide, which also blocks androgen receptors.
+In the United States this is usually spironolactone, a blood pressure medication which has a testosterone blocking side-effect.
+Outside of the US, the most common drug is cyproterone acetate, an androgen receptor blocker, which is not available in the US.
+Doctors may also prescribe bicalutamide, which also blocks androgen receptors.
 However, some doctors may simply opt to use larger estradiol doses in order to cause the body to halt testosterone production.

-In adolescents, puberty blockers may involve the above androgen blockers, or if it is covered by insurance, the use of an antigonadtropin (drug which blocks the hormones that cause the production of estrogen and androgen) such as leuprolide acetate (a shot delivered every few months) or histrelin acetate (an annual implant).
+In adolescents, puberty blockers may involve the above androgen blockers, or (if it is covered by insurance) the use of an antigonadotropic (a drug which blocks the hormones that cause the production of estrogen and androgen) such as leuprolide acetate (a shot delivered every few months) or histrelin acetate (an annual implant).